Belgian jazz: 1930–1940

 The early 1930s brought two Belgian trumpet players to the fore that took control of the Belgian jazz scene: Robert De Kers and Gus Deloof.
 In 1926 De Kers had taken over leadership of Packay orchestra.
 He then went abroad and after the disintegration of his group he founded the Cabaret Kings in Spain, consisting of one part black musicians, a few Spaniards and five Belgians.
 He continued performing with this group up to the Spanish Civil War in 1931.
 After he left, The Cabaret Kings remained active for another 20 years, with varying line-ups.
 A typical formation of that time consisted of the following musicians: trumpeter De Kers, saxophonists Jean Robert (nicknamed "the Belgian Coleman Hawkins"), Oscar Toussaint and André Geysens, bassplayer Fernand Fonteyn, pianist Henry Segers and... guitarist Toots Thielemans.

 In the U.S.A. the swing era dawned in the 1930s with big bands and smaller combos that brought exciting swing dance music.
-A number of American orchestras came to Belgium.
+Some American orchestras came to Belgium.
 Their performances proved inspiring.
 In 1936, there were three major Belgian big bands: the band of saxophonist Fud Candrix, Stan Brenders and Jean Omer.
 Candrix would lead several bands and make a hundred records.
 Clarinetist Jean Omer formed his first orchestra in 1926 after listening to records of King Oliver and Louis Armstrong.
 In 1937 he opened his nightclub Le Boeuf sur le toit ("The Ox on the Roof") in Brussels where his orchestra "Jean Omer Jazz Orchestra" (with 16 to 18 musicians) performed alongside other jazz bands.
 The same year, pianist and composer Stan Brenders formed his own orchestra for the NIR-INR, officially named the Big jazz orchestra of Belgium (Het grote jazzorkest van België - Le grand orchestre jazz de Belgique).
 The rhythm section gained international fame and was even compared with that of Count Basie.
 This orchestra played several jazz compositions and film music in a typical American swing style.